Shereen Marisol Meraji

 Shereen Marisol Meraji (born 1977) is an American journalist, podcaster and educator.
-She is an assistant professor of race in journalism at the UC Berkeley Graduate School of Journalism, and is an alum of the Nieman Fellowship at Harvard University.
-She was the founding co-host and senior producer of Code Switch, a critically acclaimed podcast covering race, culture and identity, one of NPR's highest charting podcasts in 2020.
+She is an assistant professor of race in journalism at the UC Berkeley Graduate School of Journalism, and is an alumnus of the Nieman Fellowship at Harvard University.
+She was the founding co-host and senior producer of Code Switch, a critically acclaimed podcast covering race, culture and identity, which was one of NPR's highest charting podcasts in 2020.

 Early life

 Meraji was born and raised in Northern California, the child of a Puerto Rican mother and Iranian father.
-As a young girl, Meraji was bullied by classmates about her Iranian heritage.
-Meraji's multi-ethnic background has informed her approach to stories and journalism, noting in an interview with Latina magazine that "never having really belonged, being on the margins while observing everything, that's made me a natural journalist – not quite a part of something, always observing".
+As a child, Meraji was bullied by classmates about her Iranian heritage.
+Meraji's multi-ethnic background has informed her approach to stories and journalism; she noted in an interview with Latina magazine that "never having really belonged, being on the margins while observing everything, that's made me a natural journalist – not quite a part of something, always observing."

-Meraji received a Bachelor of Arts in Raza Studies at San Francisco State University.
+Meraji received a Bachelor of Arts in Raza studies at San Francisco State University.

 Career

 Meraji began her career as a radio reporter and producer, working and freelancing for various shows and organizations.
-She joined NPR in 2003, where she worked as a producer and director of the midday show Day to Day and a producer for NPR's flagship newsmagazine All Things Considered.
+She joined NPR in 2003, where she worked as a producer and director of the midday show Day to Day and a producer for NPR's flagship news magazine All Things Considered.
 She joined Southern California Public Radio in 2011 as a business and economy reporter, and reported for Marketplace's Wealth & Poverty desk in 2012.
 In 2013, Meraji returned to NPR as a race and culture reporter on the team that would create the Code Switch blog.

-In 2014, Meraji was sent to report from Ferguson, Missouri during protests following the death of Michael Brown as a result of a police shooting.
-Meraji described an incident when part of her piece capturing an interview with a protester was cut from a radio program, leading to criticism from some listeners that she had failed to report on perspectives from all sides.
-"That made me want to do podcasts, for there to be more time to be nuanced conversations, to talk about the grey areas, to show that there are more than two sides to a story.”
+In 2014, Meraji was sent to report from Ferguson, Missouri, during protests following the police killing of Michael Brown.
+Meraji described an incident when her interview with a protester was cut from a radio program, leading to criticism from some listeners that she had failed to report on perspectives from all sides, which led her to want to start a podcast in order to have more time for nuanced and multi-sided conversations.